vk-cs/docs-public/docs/en/main/networks/vnet/operations/manage-floating-ip/manage-floating-ip.md

 <tabpanel>

 1. Go to VK Cloud [personal account](https://mcs.mail.ru/app/en).
-1. Select the project and the region where the necessary IP address is located.
+1. Select the project where the necessary IP address is located.
 1. Go to **Virtual networks** → **Floating IP**.

    A list of floating IP addresses will be displayed (**External IP** column).